 Should You Breed Your Dog?-- A Flowchart

 I didn't make this flowchart.
 I found it somewhere in the bowels of the internet.
-It sums up responsible breeding very nicely!
-I thought it would be something nice to post while I work on my next text-based entry.
+It sums up responsible breeding very nicely, I feel.

 Saturday, July 9, 2011